Trust Your Pipeline: Automatically Testing an End-to-End Java Application

 by Alan Richardson

-Alan has a super high knowledge of Selenium WebDriver (and an excellent course about it as well) and is the author of Java for Testers book.
+Alan has a super high knowledge of Selenium WebDriver (and an excellent course about it as well) and is the author of the Java for Testers book.

 I also liked the chapter about API abstractions.
 It’s a really good thing to think that your tool can be replaced with another, so the abstraction makes this transition easier and your tests readable.